GIScience/gis-training-resource-center/content/Wiki/en_qgis_non_spatial_queries_wiki.md

 # Non-Spatial Queries

-alle videos fehlen noch

 ## Manual selection
-- Select the features manually in the attribute table by clicking on it.
+- Select the features manually in the __attribute table__ by clicking on it.

 :::{dropdown} Example: Manually select countries with the attribute table
 :open: